shakebugs/shake-docs/docs/android/user-feedback/intro-message.md

 />
 </table>

-If enabled, a one-off intro message will be shown to your users as soon as they open up your app for the first time.
+If enabled, a one-off intro message will be shown to your users as soon as they open your app for the first time.
-Its text is automatically set based on the [manual invocations you use](/android/user-feedback/invoke.md#invoke-manually) so you don't need to write anything.
+Its text is automatically set based on the [manual invocations you use](/android/user-feedback/invoke.md#invoke-manually), so you don't need to write anything.
-This message is disabled by default, enable it easily using the following method:
+This message is disabled by default.
+Enable it easily using the following method:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';